dotnet/docs-maui/docs/ios/deployment/entitlements.md

 ---
-title: "Entitlements and capabilities"
+title: "Entitlements"
-description: "Learn how to use entitlements and capabilities in a .NET MAUI iOS app to request access to specific system resources or user data." ms.date: 05/09/2022
+description: "Learn how to use entitlements in a .NET MAUI iOS app to request access to specific system resources or user data." ms.date: 01/10/2022
 ---

-# Entitlements and capabilities
+# Entitlements

-In iOS, apps run in a sandbox that provides a set of rules that limit access between the app and system resources or user data. *Entitlements* are used to request the expansion of the sandbox to give your app additional capabilities.
+In iOS, apps run in a sandbox that provides a set of rules that limit access between the app and system resources or user data. *Entitlements* are used to request the expansion of the sandbox to give your app additional capabilities, such as integration with Siri.
 Any entitlements used by your app must be specified in the app's entitlements file.
 For more information about entitlements, see [Entitlements](https://developer.apple.com/documentation/bundleresources/entitlements).

-Apple provides *capabilities*, also known as *app services*, as a means of extending functionality and widening the scope of what iOS apps can do.
-Capabilities allow you to add a deeper integration with platform features to your app, such as integration with Siri.
-For more information about capabilities, see [Capabilities](https://developer.apple.com/documentation/xcode/capabilities).

 To extend the capabilities of your app, an entitlement must be provided in your app's *Entitlements.plist* file.
 Entitlements are a key/value pair, and generally only one entitlement is required per capability.

-In addition to specifying entitlements, the *Entitlements.plist* file is used to sign the app.
+In addition to specifying entitlements, the *Entitlements.plist* file is used to code sign the app.
+When code signing your app, the entitlements file is combined with information from your Apple developer account, and other project information to apply a final set of entitlements to your app.

 > [!IMPORTANT]
 > An *Entitlements.plist* file isn't linked to an Apple Developer Account.
 Therefore, any entitlements used by an app must also be specified when creating a provisioning profile for an app.